to the Board of Higher Education and Campus Ministry

 For the past two and a half years, we have had arrangements through Network for Good to receive online donations, which visitors to our website can make online through the services of that non-profit organization at no cost to us.

-We sponsored our annual free picnic and cookouts for the AU Campus on September 21, 2005.
+We sponsored our annual free picnic and cookouts for the AU Campus on September 13, 2006.
 Approximately 350 people are served at these events, receiving AU UMC cups with worship times and our web address.
+For the second year in a row, it took place during Methodist Heritage Week

 D. Club Fair and Tabling